Skip to main content

 Erythropoietin

-Erythropoietin (EPO) is a hormone primarily produced by the kidneys in response to low oxygen levels in the blood.
+Erythropoietin (EPO) is a glycoprotein hormone produced mainly by the kidneys in response to hypoxia (low oxygen levels).
 It stimulates the bone marrow to increase the production of red blood cells, thereby enhancing the oxygen-carrying capacity of the blood.
-EPO is essential for regulating erythropoiesis.
+EPO is essential for the regulation of erythropoiesis and is often used therapeutically in conditions like anemia.

 Recommended video: